dhis2/dhis2-docs-implementation/content/lmis/monthly-stock-reporting.md

 - Stock availability (percentage of items which are on hand)

+- Stock discrepancy (count and percentage)

 - Stockout percentage (percentage of items which are out of stock)

-- Stockout count (number of items which are out of stock)
+- Stockouts (number of items which are out of stock and stockout rate in percent)

+- Stock coverage time ranges (stockout, Understock, Appropriate stock, Overstock and Excessive stock)

+- Coefficient of variation ranges (Low variability, Medium variability, High variability)

 For the "Stock coverage time" indicator it would in principle be preferable to configure the "Stock coverage time" as Predictor (as it would allow using the "Group predictor" function) but because the "Stock coverage time" requires displaying decimals and the Data Entry form only allows a single number format for all Category Options, an indicator is used instead.
 This approach allows freely setting the number of decimals in the Indicator settings.
 Note that items will have to be added and removed individually if the stock item list is changed.